luizdepra/luizdepra.dev/content/about.md

 {{< figure src="/images/nina.jpg" alt="Nina" caption="Nina" width="50%" >}}

 So, this is my blog, one of my most procrastinated projects.
 I wish you could learn something from here.
 If you want to stay in touch, leave a comment or reach me at [Twitter][twitter] or [Mastodon][mastodon].
-You should check my projects at [Github][github], and don't forget to subscribe to this blog's [RSS feed][feed].
+You should check my projects at [Github][github], and don't forget to subscribe to this blog's [RSS feed][feed] hehehe.

 [ufpr]: http://www.ufpr.br
 [pucpr]: https://www.pucpr.br